mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 SaveOptimizer approach makes almost impossible refresh data after save, it is on your side.
 I recommend to generate values for primary keys in code, not in db.
 This will make much easier refresh data after save if necessary, you will be able to use this values for query.
+Also DatabaseValues for entry will not be retrieved from db when ConcurrencyTokenException is thrown.

 ## Known issues